Groundplex requirements: Network

 Network throughput

-A running Groundplex requires connectivity to the SnapLogic Integration Cloud, as well as the cloud applications which may be used in the processes/Pipelines created and run in the solution.
+A running Groundplex requires connectivity to the SnapLogic Integration Cloud, as well as the cloud applications, which may be used in the processes/pipelines created and run in the solution.
 To optimize performance, SnapLogic provides the following guidelines for network throughput:

-Network In Minimum value: 10MB/sec
+Minimum value: 10MB/sec

 Recommended: 15MB/sec or more

-Network Out Minimum value: 5MB/sec
+Minimum value: 5MB/sec

 Recommended: 10MB/sec or more

 Depends on usage.
+Depends on usage.

 Port Protocol Function